 Copyright 2019 Goldman Sachs & Co.
 LLC.
 All rights reserved.

-The views and opinions expressed herein should not be construed as an offer to buy or sell any securities and such views and opinions may differ from those of Goldman Sachs Global Investment Research or other departments or divisions of Goldman Sachs and its affiliates.
-This information may not be current and Goldman Sachs has no obligation to provide any updates or changes.
+This podcast should not be copied, distributed, published or reproduced, in whole or in part.
+The information contained in this podcast is not financial research nor a product of Goldman Sachs Global Investment Research.
 Neither Goldman Sachs nor any of its affiliates makes any representation or warranty, as to the accuracy or completeness of the statements or any information contained in this podcast and any liability therefore (including in respect of direct, indirect or consequential loss or damage) is expressly disclaimed.
-Goldman Sachs is not providing any financial, economic, legal, accounting or tax advice in this podcast.
-In addition, the receipt of this podcast by any listener is not to be taken as constituting the giving of investment advice by any Goldman Sachs entity.
-The portfolio risk management process includes an effort to monitor and manage risk but does not imply low risk.
+The views expressed in this podcast are not necessarily those of Goldman Sachs, and Goldman Sachs is not providing any financial, economic, legal, accounting or tax advice or recommendations in this podcast.
+In addition, the receipt of this podcast by any listener is not to be taken as constituting the giving of investment advice by Goldman Sachs to that listener, nor to constitute such person a client of any Goldman Sachs entity.

 Copyright 2019 Goldman Sachs & Co.
 LLC.
 All rights reserved.